Time Signatures for Drummers: by the Pernicious Prognosticator of Percussion

 East Texas Recollectus: Angels We Have Heard…

-If you grew up in Texas like I did, then you’ve likely participated in more than a few holiday performances this time of year: Christmas cantatas, Messiah sing-alongs, or Christmas Pageants.
+If you grew up in Texas like I did, then you’ve likely attended or even participated in more than a few holiday performances this time of year.

 Our church was a small congregation with a couple of paid pianists and a choir director.
 The choir usually numbered fewer than ten volunteers, and the choir director was always trying to recruit members so we might do more adventurous (for Southern Baptists anyway) repertoire.
-The big churches had the forces to mount full-scale productions: the Christmas cantatas and Messiah-sing-alongs (and as I got older, I played timpani on a lot of Messiah gigs).
-But our small church rarely got to mount a big production.
+The big churches had the forces to mount full-scale productions: the Christmas cantatas and Messiah-sing-alongs.
+As I got older, I played timpani on a lot of Messiah gigs.
+But our small church rarely got the opportunity to mount a big production.

 One year, when I was very young, the time seemed right to do a full-blown theatrical version of The Nativity Story.
 This was an all-hands-on-deck production with costumes, lights, sets, and dramatic readings with music and action.
 I was cast (not typecast, mind you) as the Angel Gabriel.

 I had two big moments: first was to appear to Mary to tell her that she would bear a child, and then later to announce to the shepherds the birth of the Baby Jesus.
-My costume was a white robe with cardboard wings and a home-made contraption of coat hangers and silver tinsel to create an uncomfortable but cool-looking halo.
-It took a while to learn my lines, but I was confident.
+My costume was a white robe with cardboard wings and a home-made contraption of my own design made of coat hangers and silver tinsel to create an impractical but cool-looking halo.
+It took a while to learn my few short lines but I finally got it down and was feeling confident.

 Our dress rehearsal was beset with difficulties.
-A church elder was struggling to deliver his lines, and out of frustration he shouted, “The lights are so dern bright, I can’t see what I’m saying!”
-My cool halo rig wasn’t going to work with my wings on, so it was decided to simply place the tinsel halo on top of my head—bummer!
+At one point a church elder was struggling to deliver his lines, and out of frustration shouted, “The lights are so dern bright, I can’t see what I’m saying!”
+We quickly discovered that my cool halo rig wasn’t going to work with my wings, so it was decided to simply place a tinsel halo on top of my head—bummer!

-The next evening, the performance was going well.
-Gabriel appeared to Mary saying, “Fear not, Mary: for thou hast found favor with God.
+The next evening the performance was going well and the house was packed.
+On cue Gabriel appeared to Mary saying, “Fear not: for thou hast found favor with God.
 And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name Jesus.”
 My first line delivered!
 Then came time to address the shepherds: “Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
 For unto you is born this day in the city of David a Savior, which is Christ the Lord.”

 You may see the potential for error here: both lines begin with “fear not.”
-So, I announced to the shepherds that they were to “bring forth a son.”
-I caught the mistake just as I heard my friends (the shepherds) snickering beneath their keffiyehs.
+So when it came time for my second appearance, I announced to the shepherds that they were to “bring forth a son.”
+I caught the mistake just as I heard my friends (the shepherds) begin snickering beneath their keffiyehs.
 I stopped mid-sentence and smacked my forehead with a “duh” gesture that knocked my halo askew, then started again.
 After my soliloquy, the choir sang Angels We have Heard on High, probably wondering if they had heard the angel correctly.
 I never lived down my revelation to the shepherds, and it is one of my mother’s favorite stories.

-Despite that theatrical setback, I have always loved Christmastime.
+Despite that setback to my theatrical career, I have always loved Christmastime.
 In addition to its importance to my faith, I just enjoy the music.
-I’ve created a Christmas video for Public Television in Montana, recorded an album titled Good Christmas Vibes, and published several musical arrangements of holiday music.
+I’ve created a Christmas Special for Public Television in Montana, recorded an album titled Good Christmas Vibes, and published several musical arrangements of holiday music.

-Every year (until 2020, of course), Iowa Percussion has presented a Holiday Percussion Pops concert that welcomes winter and kicks off the season in Iowa City.
-Audience members bring a food item for the local food bank, and over the years we’ve collected a few tons of food to help families in our community: University of Iowa faculty, staff, and students doing their bit as angels.
+Every year since 2012 (except 2020 of course), I and my students have presented a Holiday Percussion Pops concert that welcomes winter and kicks off the holiday season in Iowa City.
+Audience members bring a food item for the local food bank, and over the years we’ve collected a lot of food to help families in our community: University of Iowa School of Music faculty, staff, and students doing their bit as angels.

 The Voxman Angels (Jenny Hall, Kate Vos, Pauline Wieland) delivering to the Food Bank in 2018.